idafchev/idafchev.github.io/_posts/2017-09-26-writing_windows_shellcode.md

 The alignment is done for optimisation reasons and you can read a good explanation about it here: [Stack Alignment](https://stackoverflow.com/questions/672461/what-is-stack-alignment).

-If you tried to debug the shellcode, you've probably noticed that the problem was with the WinExec function which returned "ERROR_NOACCESS" error code, although it should have access to calc.exe!
+If you tried to debug the shellcode, you've probably noticed that the problem was with the *WinExec*{: style="color: LightGreen"} function which returned "ERROR_NOACCESS" error code, although it should have access to *calc.exe*{: style="color: LightGreen"}!

 If you read this [msdn article](https://msdn.microsoft.com/en-us/library/83ythb65.aspx), you'll see the following:
 "Visual C++ generally aligns data on natural boundaries based on the target processor and the size of the data, up to 4-byte boundaries on 32-bit processors, and 8-byte boundaries on 64-bit processors".
 I assume the same alignemnt settings were used for building the system DLLs.

-Because we're executing code for 32bit architecture, the WinExec function probably expects the stack to be aligned up to 4-byte boundary.
+Because we're executing code for 32bit architecture, the *WinExec*{: style="color: LightGreen"} function probably expects the stack to be aligned up to 4-byte boundary.
 This means that a 2-byte variable will be saved at an address that's multiple of 2, and a 4-byte variable will be saved at an address that's multiple of 4.
 For example take two variables - 2 byte and 4 byte in size.
 If the 2 byte variable is at an address 0x0004 then the 4 byte variable will be placed at address 0x0008.
 This means there are 2 bytes padding after the 2 byte variable.
 This is also the reason why sometimes the allocated memory on stack for local variables is larger than necessary.

-The part shown below (where 'WinExec' string is pushed on the stack) messes up the alignment, which somehow causes WinExec to fail.
+The part shown below (where 'WinExec' string is pushed on the stack) messes up the alignment, which causes *WinExec*{: style="color: LightGreen"} to fail.

 ```nasm
 ; push the function name on the stack